Lallassu/spinc/README.md

 * https://github.com/fatedier/frp
 * https://localhost.run

+### Paste in Linux
+Linux, Unix (requires 'xclip' or 'xsel' command to be installed) in order to use "Ctrl-V" to paste text into input field.

 ## Configuration
 - It's possible to configure which port to use for webhook callbacks.
 Default is 2601.
 - Keyboard shortcuts are possible to configure in spinc.sh